benessilfie/tic-tac-toe/README.md

 ## Running the Game

-To run the game, clone the repository and run the following command in the project directory:
+To run the game, clone the repository and run this command in the project directory:

 ```bash
 ruby run.rb